Let's look at a few examples of queuing theory as it applies to a queue management system.

 Why a one size fits all type of queuing system doesn't always work for every eventuality

-Placing overflow users in an online queue needs to manage several eventualities.
+Placing overflow users in an online queue needs to manage several eventualities within the context of queuing theory.
 If we look at how queue management operates in a physical environment, we can consider that information and transfer the solutions into the digital realm.
 Given that today's online communities have such vast expectations of operation and fairness, all of the issues we were once likely to face have been eradicated using easy to administer queuing services like ours.

-For them to work well, however, and to maintain brand confidence and loyalty while allowing customers easy access to the site, vendors still need to apply them in ways that elevate their user experience while customers wait.
+For them to work well, however, and to maintain brand confidence and loyalty while allowing customers easy access to the site, vendors still need to apply queuing theory and queue management systems in ways that elevate their user experience while customers wait, so the average time spent waiting doesn't drag.
 Feel free to read our many solutions pages that dig deeper into your customer journey and satisfaction in all types of markets.

 What can we learn from physical queue management systems?